Rental assistance in Cincinnati and Hamilton County Ohio.

-Get a comprehensive listing of housing and rent assistance programs in the Cincinnati Ohio and greater Hamilton County region.
-The non-profits, charities, and government agencies below all specialize in offering help to pay rent and housing expenses.
-As usual, funding is limited.
+Get a listing of long term or emergency rent assistance programs in the Cincinnati Ohio and greater Hamilton County region.
+The churches, charities, and government agencies below help the homeless and struggling tenants.
+Find agencies below that help to pay rent, security deposits, moving costs and housing expenses in Cincinnati OH and the county.

 Christ's Community in College Hill only provides rent assistance once per month.
 Call them at 513-541-0303.
 The address is 5819 Salvia Avenue.
 They pass out the emergency funds monthly until it is depleted.
 Various other social services are administered too.